omidarmat/webDevNotes/JavaScript/javascript-theory.md

 > **_Note_** | Hoisting was implemented in JavaScript in order to make it possible to use functions before they are declared.
 This is essential for some programming techniques such as **mutual recursion**.

+#### **The `this` keyword**

+It is a special variable that is created for every execution context (every function).
+It refers to the **owner** of the function in which the `this` keyword is used.

+Note that the value of `this` is not static.
+It depends on how the function is called, and its value is only assigned when the function is actually called.

+The `this` keyword in different ways of calling functions:

+1. function called as a method: `this` = object that is calling the method
+2. function called normally: `this` = undefined (only in strict mode, otherwise refers to global `window` object)
+3. [Arrow functions](#arrow-functions): `this` = `this` of the parent function (lexical `this`)
+4. function called as event listener: `this` = the dom element that the handler is attached to.
+5. calling function with `new`, `call`, `apply`, `bind`:

+> **_Note_** | The `this` keyword never points to the function itself, it also never points to the function's variable environment.

+#### **The `arguments` keyword**

+Regular functions (function delcarations and expressions) have access to the `arguments` keyword.
+This keyword holds an array of the arguments passed into a function.
+We can inspect them inside the scope of a function.
+Even if passing more parameters than a function can accept, the arguments will still be stored in the `arguments` array.

+Arrow functions do not have access to this keyword.
+If we attempt to inspect it, an error would be returned telling us that the keyword is not defined.

 # **Functions**

 A function is a piece of code that we can use over and over in our code.
 It is a bit similar to a variable, but while a vairable holds a value, a function can hold one or more complete lines of code.
 So functions help us write more maintainable code and follow the DRY principle.